sitespeedio/sitespeed.io/docs/documentation/browsertime/configuration/config.md

       --timeouts.pageLoad                          Timeout when waiting for url to load, in milliseconds  [number] [default: 300000]
       --timeouts.script                            Timeout when running browser scripts, in milliseconds  [number] [default: 120000]
       --timeouts.pageCompleteCheck, --maxLoadTime  Timeout when waiting for page to complete loading, in milliseconds  [number] [default: 120000]
+      --timeouts.networkIdle                       Timeout when running pageCompleteCheckNetworkIdle, in milliseconds  [number] [default: 5000]

 chrome
       --chrome.args                                                Extra command line arguments to pass to the Chrome process (e.g. --no-sandbox).
 To add multiple arguments to Chrome, repeat --chrome.args once per argument.